autoNumeric/autoNumeric/readme.md

 + 	mRound: 'D'	Round Down "Round-Toward-Zero" - same as truncate
 + 	mRound: 'C'	Round to Ceiling "Toward Positive Infinity"
 + 	mRound: 'F'	Round to Floor "Toward Negative Infinity"
++ 	mRound: 'CHF'	Rounding for Swiss currency "to the nearest .00 or .05"

 **"aPad"** - controls padding of the decimal places